Knowledge base

 Header set Content-Security-Policy "frame-ancestors 'self' https://domain.xyz"

-This rule allows your own site ('self') as well as domain.xyz to display you in an iframe.
+This rule allows your own site ('self') as well as https://domain.xyz to embed your pages in an iframe.

 Has this FAQ been helpful?

-This guide covers the Apache module mod_auth_mysql which allows user authentication and access authorization via a MySQL database.
+This guide concerns the Apache mod_auth_mysql module, which enables user authentication and access authorization via a MySQL database.

 With shared hosting

-The module mod_auth_mysql is not available with shared hosting; you need to consider a Cloud Server or use PHP scripts and sessions.
+The mod_auth_mysql module is not available with shared hosting plans; consider a Cloud Server or use PHP scripts and sessions.

 Has this FAQ been helpful?